-Red stag hunting in Scotland is a once in a life time experience and we both highly recommend it.
+Hunting in Scotland is a once in a life time experience and we highly recommend it.
 If you have never heard the roar of the red stag across the highlands then you are missing out on an awesome hunting experience.
 Our hunting area in Scotland covers over 400,000 acres.
 We have it all for our clients including driven pheasant and partridge shooting from 50 to 500 birds.

 Most of our hunters build their package around a red stag.
 On these hunts you can expect to do a lot of walking to glassing points where you will look for a good stag.
 Once a good one is found, a stalk will be made to within shooting distance.
 Finding deer on this hunt isn’t a problem.
 You will have your choice of many free-ranging bulls.
 Keep in mind that the stags in Scotland do’t get as large as in New Zealand, Argentina or mainland Germany and Hungary as there are fewer minerals and the weather is harsh.

 The guides are very professional game managers with friendly a demeanor.
 They wear matching estate tartan tweed suits and ties, as gentlemen, and use high-end spotting scopes and binoculars.
 They are very happy to help as long as you don’t pressure them for the biggest trophy.A good tip is up to 50 pounds and a good bottle of whiskey if you shoot a very nice stag.